top of page

 • 3 min read

 The camera didn't replace the artist.
-It liberated them from the drudgery of realism and pushed them toward the higher value of interpretation.
+It liberated them from the drudgery of realism, pushing them toward higher value interpretations.

 Today, Canadian industrial leaders are facing their own 'Daguerreotype Moment.'
-Many are quietly wrestling with a deeper anxiety: not just whether AI will change their operations, but whether it will render their hard-won experience obsolete, turning them from decision-makers into mere spectators of an automated system
+Many wrestle with a deeper anxiety: Will AI change their operations?
+Will it render their hard-won experience obsolete, turning them from decision-makers into mere spectators of an automated system?

 AI is the camera.
-And the "Realistic Portrait"—the tedious, repetitive work—is the bulk of the labour your teams do every day.
+The "Realistic Portrait"—the tedious, repetitive work—is the bulk of the labor your teams perform daily.
 Tasks such as:

 • Visually inspecting parts for standard surface defects.